totallymoney/Engineering-Principles/README.md

 - a problem shared is a problem solved
 - be curious and kind
 - offer your wisdom and seek it in others

+## **new:** Simplicity

+In the time honoured tradition of KISS, strive for simplicity, as simple is easier to understand, maintain and extend.

+- simplicity is difficult
+- reuse and economy can be a trap
+- focus on many simple things which together make something complex rather than a single complex thing